-The DPA have introduced short guided walks each month, starting on 25th January.
 The date will normally be the 25th of the month except in December.

-There will be an “added value” aspect to many of the walks in that they will be followed by a web page of photographs, explanatory text and a GPS track of where we walked put onto a Google Satellite View that shows exactly where we walked.
-You can zoom in on these and see a lot of detail, but not quite see your footprints!
+There will be an “added value” aspect to the walks in that they will be followed by a web page of photographs, explanatory text and a GPS track on a Google Satellite View that shows exactly where we walked.
+You can zoom in on these and see a lot of detail, but perhaps not quite see your footprints!

 So, if you would like to try the delights of Dartmoor walking, why not come along and give it a ‘go’?

 PS – The “D365” references below are the squares that we walk in as listed in the book, Dartmoor 365 by John Hayward (1991), where each of the 365 square miles of the National Park is represented by one of 365 pages in the book.
 The book has recently been revised by Rob Hayward (2018).